 ‘Goblin Market’ is one of Christina Rossetti’s most famous and well-studied poems.
 The interpretations of this poem are varied and because of that it is an intriguing piece.
 It is full of symbolism but is also just a jolly good read!
 The poem treads the line between poetry and prose and could almost be considered a piece of fiction if not for the rhyming pattern and use of stanzas!
 The rhyming pattern is prevalent throughout although it is used inconsistently it gives the poem an enchanting, almost nursery rhyme-like quality.

-‘Goblin Market’ is somewhat an epic!
-It is separated in to 28 stanzas.
-These are all varying length.
-Rhyme is used throughout the poem which helps give it a nursery rhyme-like feel but you wouldn’t describe it a nursery rhyme as it can be quite sinister in places.
-Plus given the symbolism in the poem you could argue that it is a metaphor for drug addiction, or maybe even losing your virginity, neither of which seems particularly appropriate for a nursery rhyme.
+‘Goblin Market’ is a twenty-nine line poem that is separated into stanzas of different lengths.
+The lines follow a loose rhyme scheme of that’s used for sections of the poem.
+But, it is far from consistent.
+In moments, the poem has a nursery rhyme-like feel but it can be quite sinister in places.
+Plus, given the symbolism in the poem one could argue that it is a metaphor for drug addiction, or losing one’s virginity, neither of which are nursery rhyme subject matter.

 Morning and evening